James Martin (Scottish actor)

-James Martin (born 13 March 1931) is a Scottish film and television actor.
-He played Eric in BBC's Still Game, a situation-comedy television series, in which he was one of the few actors who was actually a senior citizen.
+James Rooney Martin BEM (13 March 1931 – 18 February 2025) was a Scottish film and television actor.
+He is best known for playing Eric in the sitcom Still Game, in which he was one of the few actors who was actually an old age pensioner.
+Prior to acting, Martin served in the Royal Navy from 1949 until 1956 before joining the Royal Navy Reserves.